choderalab/ensembler/docs/installation.rst

 .. note:: ``conda`` will automatically install many of the tricky dependencies from binary packages automatically!
 The easiest way to get conda is with the `Anaconda python distribution <https://store.continuum.io/cshop/anaconda/>`_.

-.. warning:: If you are running Ensembler on OS X and see errors relating to OpenMPI (e.g. ``/opt/anaconda1anaconda2anaconda3/share/openmpi/help-opal-runtime.txt: No such file or directory.
-Sorry!``), this is a `known Anaconda issue <https://github.com/ContinuumIO/anaconda-issues/issues/96>`_.
+.. warning:: If you are running Ensembler on OS X and see errors relating to OpenMPI, e.g. ``Sorry!
+You were supposed to get help about: opal_init:startup:internal-failure``), this is a `known issue with Anaconda <https://github.com/ContinuumIO/anaconda-issues/issues/96>`_.
 A simple workaround is to create a symlink from ``/opt/anaconda1anaconda2anaconda3`` to your Anaconda installation, e.g. ``sudo ln -s ~/anaconda /opt/anaconda1anaconda2anaconda3``.

 Install from Source